ogalush/Documents/installNovaNode4Ubuntu12.md

 CREATE DATABASE nova;
 GRANT ALL ON nova.* TO 'nova'@'%' IDENTIFIED BY 'password';
 GRANT ALL ON nova.* TO 'nova'@'localhost' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON quantum.* TO 'quantum'@'%' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON quantum.* TO 'quantum'@'localhost' IDENTIFIED BY 'password';
 quit
 ```